NJMonnet/servemebot/README.md

 # TF2 Server Reservation Bot

-This Discord bot allows users to reserve and manage Team Fortress 2 (TF2) servers for matches or practice sessions.
+This Discord bot allows users to reserve and manage Team Fortress 2 (TF2) servers for matches or practice sessions using the [serveme.tf](https://serveme.tf/) API.
 It provides commands to book servers, change maps, execute configurations, and indicate availability, all within a Discord server.

 ## Features